josephmanghan/gem-factory/README.md

 The purpose of this repository is to provide an environment for developing Gems that unlock Gemini's reasoning potential through thoughtful, well-architected system instructions and knowledge organization.

+## Quick Start

+1. Clone the repository and install dependencies: `npm install`
+2. Explore existing gems in the `gems/` directory to understand the architecture
+3. If using an agentic IDE (like Cursor), agents will automatically leverage the [AGENTS.md](./AGENTS.md) file to help you create new gems following project conventions
+4. Run `npm run deploy:target {gem-name}` to prepare a gem for deployment
+5. See [Getting Started](#getting-started-setting-up-a-gem) below for complete deployment instructions

 ## Requirements

 - **Access to Gemini** - You'll need access to the Gemini Web UI to create and deploy Gems